 “Welcome to FORWARD, the 50th education conference presented by the National Foster Parent Association.
 We are excited and honored to bring you this virtual learning experience through our new platform.
 I hope you are inspired, motivated, and take away new skills on your journey to support the most vulnerable in our community. ”

-Forward Toward Change, Be the Change You Want to See with Christine James-Brown, Hope Cooper; and Arnie Eby
+Forward Toward Change, Be the Change You Want to See with Christine James-Brown and Hope Cooper

-Advocating for Homes for Youth in Care with Ruth Anne White, PhD
+Advocating for Homes for Youth in Care with Ruth Anne White, PhD, Christopher Patterson, and Jamole Callahan

 Advocating for Community Support with Alison Caliendo, PhD